 What facilities will be available to me?

-Interns are requested to make their own living arrangements in New Delhi for the Internship Period.
-We offer assistance with accommodations in the city.
+The scholars are requested to make their own living arrangements in New Delhi for the training period.

 Will I be working in a group or individually?

-Is CCS flexible with timeline of the Internship?
+Is CCS flexible with the timeline of the program?